bchew/dynamodump/README.md

+                        Destination DynamoDB table name to backup or restore to, use 'tablename*' for wildcard prefix selection (uses '-' separator) [optional, defaults to source] --readCapacity READCAPACITY
+                        Change the temp read capacity of the DynamoDB table to backup from [optional] --writeCapacity WRITECAPACITY
-                        Destination DynamoDB table name to backup or restore to, use 'tablename*' for wildcard prefix selection (uses '-' separator) [optional, defaults to source] --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local] --accessKey ACCESSKEY
+                        Change the temp write capacity of the DynamoDB table to restore to [defaults to 100, optional] --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local] --accessKey ACCESSKEY